 Caught between ambition and megalomania, assertively liberal and me-me-me-centred, petulant, and desperate to be loved, Leonard Bernstein’s Mass continues to maintain its universality despite aspiring to be, like the rock-musical Hair, one of the emblematic summings-up of the 1960s (the premiere of Mass was in 1971, commissioned by Jacqueline Kennedy to mark the opening of the Kennedy Center in Washington, DC).
 The Kennedy era and ensuing trauma, Martin Luther King, Vietnam, Flower Power and a fast-forward through to Obama, Trump, gun control and #metoo are all covered in the visual references, on four big screens above the stage, that weaponise the work’s context, in Jude Kelly’s straightforward staging with some breathtaking moments – a version of which, if memory serves, was seen in 2010, at the Royal Festival Hall, also with Marin Alsop in charge, basically a raised stage with the NYO sitting either side and a staircase leading up to a rather discreet altar in front of the organ console, with the choirs behind.

-Marin Alsop has been championing Mass for years – quite an undertaking given the staging demands and the number of performers involved, nearly five-hundred here – and she directed the different styles into a natural flow, with the result, however, that Broadway and West Side Story are the dominant voice.
-There was many a moment when things could have segued into ‘Maria’ or ‘There’s a place for us’, and the music for the Street Chorus, who precipitate Mass’s central crisis, has a distinct Sharks and Jets danger, complete with hip finger-snapping; and I had forgotten how Mahlerian the orchestral interludes are, here enhanced by a group of ten dancers with mixed results.
+Alsop has been championing Mass for years – quite an undertaking given the staging demands and the number of performers involved, nearly five-hundred here – and she directed the different styles into a natural flow, with the result, however, that Broadway and West Side Story are the dominant voice.
+There are many a moment when things could segue into ‘Maria’ or ‘There’s a place for us’, and the music for the Street Chorus, who precipitate Mass’s central crisis, has a distinct Sharks and Jets danger, complete with hip finger-snapping; and I had forgotten how Mahlerian the orchestral interludes are, here added to with a group of ten dancers, if with mixed results.

 - Second performance on April 7